Bluesberry Jam

 Bluesberry Jam was a blues rock band active in the 1960s.
 They were for a time geographically as well as chronologically similar to Pacific Gas & Electric and Canned Heat.
 Their musical styles were also similar.

 They are also notable for the calibre of musicians that passed through their ranks.

-Among the members of the band were future Canned Heat drummer Adolfo "Fito" de la Parra and legendary guitarist Ted Greene and Charlie Allen, future front man of Pacific Gas & Electric.
+Among the members of the band were future Canned Heat drummer Adolfo "Fito" de la Parra and guitarist Ted Greene and Charlie Allen, future front man of Pacific Gas & Electric.
 Another notable member was Frank Cook who was with Canned Heat and would end up in Pacific Gas & Electric.